 - Your mortgage payments must be current, with no late payments in the last 12 months

 The main purpose of a VA IRRRL is to provide the homeowner with lower monthly payments or the ability to switch from an adjustable rate mortgage to a fixed rate mortgage; therefore, cash out refinances are not allowed.
-There is one exception, which allows up to $6,000 cash back to the homeowner for energy saving improvements completed within 90 days of closing.
-Exercising this option may trigger an energy audit requirement so be sure to contact your mortgage banker before initiating the home improvement.

 No two refinance situations are alike, so contact an Ameris Bank mortgage banker to determine if a VA IRRRL will be beneficial to you.
 Click here to get started today.